darosio/ClopHfit/docs/tutorials/usage2.rst

 ::

+    100% 500/500 [01:34<00:00,  5.30it/s]
-    100% 500/500 [01:08<00:00,  7.35it/s]The chain is shorter than 50 times the integrated autocorrelation time for 6 parameter(s).
+    The chain is shorter than 50 times the integrated autocorrelation time for 6 parameter(s).
 Use this estimate with caution and run a longer chain!
     N/50 = 10;
     tau: [29.23479726 21.62881729 35.43287521 36.66580039 29.46506312 60.95433911]